valoherie/toy-ranking-scala/README.md

 #### Data Ingestion

 - **Apache Kafka**
-  - Use Kafka for handling 1000 messages/sec with partitioning
+  - Use Kafka for processing 1000 messages/sec
   - Kafka is able to handle high throughput, which in our case is 1000 messages/second.
   - It is also scalable with its partitioning capabilities and it allows data to distribute data quickly across multiple servers if needed.
 This also means that it is low in latency.